mgechev/blog.mgechev.com/_posts/2015-12-30-angular2-router-dynamic-route-config-definition-creation.md

   this.registry.config(component, route);
 }
 ```
-As first step we get all the registered routes associated with the target component by using `getRoutes`, later we append one additional route and we invoke the `updateRoutes` method.
+As first step we get all the registered routes associated with the target component by using `getRoutes`, later we append one additional route and we invoke the `updateRouteConfig` method.
 As last step we register the new route in order to make the framework aware of it.
 We register it by using the instance of the `RouteRegister` passed as dependency via the DI mechanism of the framework.

 ## Conclusion